kaankucukx/parking-lot/README.md

 ## Project details

-This project is developed by Kaan KÜÇÜK (905356460073), in terms of Code Challenge by Justmop.
+This project is developed in terms of Code Challenge

 Project developed with JavaScript/ES6 features and Vue Framework.
 Sits on top of Webpack bundler, Code formatting done according to guidence ( AirBNB ) with Vue compatability.

 Project also includes PWA and scss/sass used as preproccesors.

+Firebase Firestore used for back-end operations.

+- If there is no lot present, tap on the bird logo to fill the states.

 ## Project setup